flatironinstitute/finufft/docs/cppdoc.md

 ```

 Note: The user must not change the contents of the GPU arrays `x`, `y`, or `z` (in 3D case)
 between this step and the below execution step.
-They are needed in the execution step also.
+They are read in the execution step also.
+(Not creating local copies of these saves RAM.)

 Note: new GPU arrays are allocated and filled in the internal
 plan struct that the plan points to.